Tripadvisor

-Tripadvisor, Inc. is an American company that operates online travel agencies, comparison shopping websites, and mobile apps with user-generated content.
+Tripadvisor is an American company that operates online travel agencies, comparison shopping websites, and mobile apps with user-generated content.

-Its namesake brand, Tripadvisor.com, operates in 40 countries and 20 languages and features approximately 1 billion reviews and opinions on approximately 8 million establishments.
-The company's other brands include Bokun.io, Cruise Critic, FlipKey, TheFork, Holiday Lettings, Housetrip, Jetsetter, Niumba, SeatGuru, and Viator.
+Its namesake brand, Tripadvisor.com, operates in 40 countries and 20 languages, and features approximately 1 billion reviews and opinions on roughly 8 million establishments.
+The company's other brands include Bokun.io, Cruise Critic, FlipKey, TheFork, Holiday Lettings, Housetrip, Jetsetter, Singleplatform, Niumba, SeatGuru, and Viator.
 The company is headquartered in Needham, Massachusetts.

-In 2022, Tripadvisor earned 35% of its revenues from Expedia Group and Booking Holdings and their subsidiaries, primarily for pay-per-click advertising.
+In 2023, Tripadvisor earned 25 percent of its revenues from Expedia Group and Booking Holdings and their subsidiaries, primarily for pay-per-click advertising.

 History

 Tripadvisor LLC was founded by Stephen Kaufer, Langley Steinert, Nick Shanny, and Thomas Palka in February 2000.
-Kaufer came up with the idea after being frustrated planning a family vacation.
+Kaufer came up with the idea of such a company after being frustrated with planning a family vacation.

 In September 2000, before the website was launched, the company obtained $2 million in financing.
 Seed money was obtained from Flagship Ventures, the Bollard Group, and private investors.

-In 2004, the company was acquired by IAC/InterActiveCorp.
+By 2004, the website had 5 million unique visitors a month.
+That same year, the company was acquired by IAC/InterActiveCorp.
 In August 2005, IAC spun off its travel group of businesses under the Expedia, Inc. name.

 In 2007, the company acquired Smarter Travel Media, operator of SmarterTravel.com; BookingBuddy.com; SeatGuru.com; TravelPod.com; Travel-Library.com; and The Independent Traveler, Inc., publisher of Cruise Critic and IndependentTraveler.com.
 In 2008, the company acquired Holiday Watchdog, a user-generated travel site in the United Kingdom; Airfarewatchdog; Virtualtourist, a travel website with reportedly about one million registered members; OneTime.com, a travel comparison site; and a majority stake in FlipKey, a vacation-rental website.

 In April 2009, Tripadvisor launched in China.
 The company acquired Kuxun.cn, China's second-largest consumer travel site and hotel and flight search engine, in October 2009.
 In August 2015, Kuxun was sold to Meituan.

 In June 2010, the company acquired holidaylettings.co.uk, the largest independent vacation rental website in the United Kingdom.
 In September 2010, SmarterTravel, part of TripAdvisor Media Group, launched SniqueAway (now Jetsetter), the first members-only site where each travel deal is endorsed by member reviews.
 In July 2011, the company acquired Where I've Been, a Chicago-based Facebook app.

-In December 2011, Expedia completed the corporate spin-off of Tripadvisor into a public company.
+In December 2011, Expedia completed the corporate spin-off of Tripadvisor into a public company, with shares trading on NASDAQ under the symbol TRIP.